KrauseFx/krausefx.com/_posts/2022-06-10-hijacking-report.md

 Update the App Review Rules to require the use of `SFSafariViewController` or [App-Bound Domains](https://webkit.org/blog/10882/app-bound-domains/) when displaying any third party websites.

 - There should be only a few exception (e.g. browser apps), that require two extra steps:
-  - Request an extra entitlement to ensure it's a valid use-case
+  - Request an extra entitlement to ensure it’s a valid use-case
   - Have the user confirm the extra permission
 - First-party websites/content can still be displayed using the `WKWebView` class, as they are often used for UI elements, or the app actually modifying their first party content (e.g. auto-dismissing of their own cookie banners)

-I've also submitted a radar ([rdar://38109139](https://openradar.appspot.com/radar?id=4963695432040448)) to Apple as part of my [past blog post](https://krausefx.com/blog/follow-user).
+I’ve also submitted a radar ([rdar://38109139](https://openradar.appspot.com/radar?id=4963695432040448)) to Apple as part of my [past blog post](https://krausefx.com/blog/follow-user).

 ### For Meta